llm-bible/llm-bible.github.io/_publications/haque2024exploring.markdown

 bibkey: haque2024exploring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.14643"}
-tags: ['Responsible AI', 'Training Techniques', 'Model Architecture', 'GPT', 'Ethics and Bias', 'Pretraining Methods', 'Transformer', 'Applications', 'Attention Mechanism']
+tags: ['Responsible AI', 'Transformer', 'GPT', 'Applications', 'Ethics and Bias', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Artificial intelligence has been around for a while, but suddenly it has received more attention than ever before.
 Thanks to innovations from companies